p4ulor/Object-Detector-App/docs/README.md

 ### AchievementsScreen 🏅
 - Everytime the user navigates to this screen, the list of achievements are loaded
+- If a user deletes his account the top objects stats coming from that user won't be deleted.
+New object detections are counted to the stats by doing a diff between the achievements already in firestore and the ones submitted by the user

 ## Firebase
 1.